What is Legal Analytics?

 [reading time]

 Legal departments generate mounds and mounds data every day—through matters, contracts, budgets, and more.
 But raw data alone isn’t enough to drive better decisions or improve efficiency.
-That’s where legal analytics comes in.
+That’s where data analytics in legal operations comes in.

 Whether it’s optimizing workloads, managing risks, or tracking budgets, legal analytics provides clarity and empowers legal departments to operate more effectively.